MSKhanDA/devcon/README.md

 ## 🚀 How to Run

-Simply just type https://mskhanda.github.io/devcon/ in your browser to launch this project.
+Simply just click this link to launch this project: https://mskhanda.github.io/devcon/